link5478/QuickQuiz/README.md

 Website: http://getbootstrap.com/

-Copyright notice can by found in footer, states: "Code licensed MIT, docs CC BY 3.0."
+Copyright notice can be found in footer, states: "Code licensed MIT, docs CC BY 3.0."